There are a number of techniques you can use while searching to get better and more relevant results.

 A proximity search forces a database to find results where one search term appears within a certain number of words of another search term.
 The proximity operator varies according to the database.

 Examples from an EBSCOhost database:

-business W3 competitive advantage (W=within) This will find results where business is within 3 words of competitive advantage in the order in which you entered the search terms
+employability W3 higher education (W=within) This will find results where employability is within 3 words of higher education in the order in which you entered the search terms

 Charles Sturt University acknowledges the traditional custodians of the lands on which its campuses are located, paying respect to Elders, both past and present, and extend that respect to all First Nations Peoples.